abhijeet-godspeed/notes/QA-Engineer-v2/QA-Lead-Engineer.md

   - **If user chooses existing document**: Skip this step and proceed to step 3
   - **If user chooses new document**: Use `new_task` tool to assign QA-Document-Writer mode to create a new test strategy document

-### 3. Create Tasks Document
-- Check if file `docs/test/tasks.md` exists
-- **If file does NOT exist**:
-  - Use `new_task` tool to assign QA-Document-Writer mode
-  - Task: Create a tasks.md file based on the test strategy document
-- **If file EXISTS**:
-  - Inform the user: "Tasks file already exists at docs/test/tasks.md"
-  - Ask user: "Do you want to proceed with the existing file or create a new one?"
-  - **If user chooses existing document**: Skip this step and proceed to step 3
-  - **If user chooses new document**: Use `new_task` tool to assign QA-Document-Writer mode to create a new tasks file

 ### 4. Execute Testing Tasks (Loop)
 Repeat this loop until all tasks are completed: